topliceanu/alexandrutopliceanu.ro/content/post/scheduling-in-kubernetes.md

 In k8s, nodes represent compute resources and pods consume those compute resources.
 PVs are similar to nodes, but they represent disk resources available to the cluster.
-Conceptually they map to physical disks, same way nodes maps to machine, of course, in reality, there are layers of virtualization in between.
+Conceptually, they map to physical disks in the same way nodes maps to machine, of course, in reality, there are layers of virtualization in between.
 PVs are defined by the administrators of the cluster, while PVCs are defined by the users of the cluster, the service developers.